luiscolon0426/Zneaker/README.md

 This is a repository containing programs written for the Portfolio Project at Holberton School of Computer Science.

-## CodePlay is a fun way to showcase simple funtions that you have made, on the go.
+## Code Pocket is a fun way to showcase simple funtions that you have made, on the go.
 Supported Languages: None (Currently)

 ### Authors: